rayokota/kareldb/README.md

 ### HTTPS

 To use HTTPS, first configure the `listeners` with an `https` prefix, then specify the following properties with the appropriate values.
-The `truststore` is required only when `ssl.client.authentication` is set to true.

 ```
-ssl.truststore.location=/var/private/ssl/custom.truststore
-ssl.truststore.password=changeme
 ssl.keystore.location=/var/private/ssl/custom.keystore
 ssl.keystore.password=changeme
 ssl.key.password=changeme